b1f6c1c4/luckier-commit/README.md

 Use `git luckier-merge`, `git luckier-rebase`, `git-luckier-pick`, `git luckier-revert`.

+## How to convert an unlucky repo into a luckier one?

+Use `git luckilize`.

 ## How?

 `luckier-commit` amends your commit messages by adding a few characters of various types of whitespace, and keeps trying new messages until it finds a good hash.
 By default, it will keep searching until it finds a hash starting with one plus the hash of its first-parent, but this can be changed by simply passing the desired hash as an argument.